marta1895/marta1895/README.md

-## Hi there 👋 I'm Marta, and I'm a Data Analyst.
+## Hi there 👋 I'm Marta.

-Two mottos: SQL-first, dashboard-driven.
-Five years working with operational data at large-scale travel and media platforms, where I learned to catch broken data before it shows up in the team's KPIs and OKRs.
+Data Operations Analyst with 4+ years in production data quality — now building end-to-end analytics projects.
+My motto: SQL-first, dashboard-driven.
+Years of catching broken data before it hits the team's KPIs taught me the skill most analysts skip: never trust the data until you've checked it.

 ## What I work on

-I build end-to-end analytical projects from raw data to dashboard: pulling data, cleaning it in Python, querying it in PostgreSQL, Snowflake, and BigQuery, and shipping the answer in Tableau.
-The goal isn't to repeat headline metrics; it's to find where the business is actually leaking value and what can be done about it.
+I build analytical projects from raw data to dashboard: pulling data, cleaning it in Python, querying it in PostgreSQL, Snowflake, and BigQuery, and shipping the answer in Tableau.
+The goal isn't to repeat headline metrics — it's to find where the business is actually leaking value and what can be done about it.

 ## Stack

 - **SQL:** PostgreSQL, BigQuery, Snowflake
 - **Python:** pandas, SQLAlchemy, matplotlib (Jupyter)
-- **Visualization:** Tableau (Public + Desktop)
+- **Visualization:** Tableau (Public + Desktop), Google Spreadsheets
 - **Other:** Excel (Pivot Tables, Power Query, VBA), DBeaver, pgAdmin, Metabase

 ## Selected projects